Your Journey Starts Here

 Office of Off-Campus Services

-The University of Pennsylvania Office of Off-Campus Services at 3702 Spruce Street will assist you at all stages of your off-campus living experience, from locating suitable housing, to finding roommates, to reviewing leases and assisting in landlord-tenant matters.
-You can access all of the office’s information, including an interactive housing search tool, online at www.upenn.edu/offcampusservices.
+The University of Pennsylvania Office of Off-Campus Services at 3650 Chestnut Street will assist you at all stages of your off-campus living experience, including locating suitable housing, finding roommates, reviewing leases, and assisting in landlord-tenant matters.
+All of the Office’s information, including an interactive housing search tool, can be found on Office of Off-Campus Services website.

 When you are in town, you can use the office as your base for your housing search.
 The user-friendly office has computer terminals for your searches and telephones to call and set up appointments.